 Get Involved

 If you’re new to R2P, first of all – WELCOME!
-Chances are you’ll find helpful answers to your questions on this page.
+You’ll find helpful answers to some common questions on this page.
 And if you still need to know more, contact us!

 Interested in working on the production/technical side of theatre?
 We’d love to work with you!
 Click the here to fill out the form, and we’ll be in touch asap!